Top 10 Tips for Taking the Kids to Walt Disney World

-Disney World and Disneyland is sometimes used interchangeably, but there are significant differences between the two!
+Disney World and Disneyland are sometimes used interchangeably, but there are significant differences between the two!

 Walt Disney World (‘Disney World’) is located in Orlando, Florida, and is the size of a city (think about the size of San Francisco)!
 There are 29 resorts located in Disney World all ranging in price, size and value.
 Disney World has four main theme parks: